The Day Luang Prabang Cast a Spell on Me

 Each day, I braved the dreadful weather to momentarily step out to eat (only because I HAD to if I wanted to stay alive) and, each day, I was teased with glimpses of Luang Prabang through a curtain of pouring rain.
 After grabbing a bite to eat and routinely trying to avoid a myriad of puddles, I rushed back to my damp sanctuary void of any source of heat.
 (Though I must say the guesthouse I stayed at was impeccable and the friendly owner was very accommodating).

 Removing my wet clothes which clung to me like cellophane, my only consolation was knowing there was an endless supply of hot water.
-And so I took more showers than needed just to alleviate the numbness from my hands and feet.
-For 5 days straight, the sky was covered in a dull grey veil fit for an evil witch.
-Not wanting to miss out on visiting Luang Prabang, I stubbornly endured the dampness seeping through my bones and waited patiently for the rain to pass.
-And it paid off.
+I took more showers than needed just to alleviate the numbness from my hands and feet.

 As is often the case, after the seemingly endless rain the sun appeared and shown through white-ribbon clouds. *raises hands towards the sky in gratitude*